colossalg/Jocks/README.md

 * `;`
 * (Optional) Increment expression.
 * `)`.
-* 'Loop' statement.
+* Loop body.

-The first time the loop is encountered the initializer is executed.
+The initializer is executed once at the start of the first iteration.
 If this is a variable declaration, then the variable is scoped to the loop statement.

 The condition expression is evaluated at the start of each iteration:
-* If it is `true`, the loop statement will be executed.
+* If it is `true`, the loop body will be executed.
 * If it is `false`, the loop will exit and the interpreter will continue with the next statement.

 The increment expression is evaluated at the end of each iteration.